Art & Design

 Year 10: Year 10 is techniques focussed and students can expect a new artist focus each week, alongside a practical skill to develop

-- Term 1: Distorted portraits – printmaking and painting
+- Term 1: Distorted portraits – painting and collage

 - Term 2: Natural forms - sculpture